Rationing and shortages in the UK after World War Two

-One was certainly that the USA withdrew its support for Britain when a Labour government was elected in 1945.
+The USA withdrew its support for Britain when a Labour government was elected in 1945.
 American money went to restoring Germany, but not Britain.
-So money to rebuild Britain was in short supply.
+We no longer had the powdered eggs and spam that we had enjoyed from America.

 After the end of the war with the seas safe, more food certainly did come from overseas.
-Australia and New Zealand were able to ship out large quantities of beef, lamb, butter cheese; and the Irish, who did not take part in the war, were able to supply us with fresh dairy products once hostilities had ended.
-Most of our beef, both frozen and tinned came in from Argentina.
-Yet, in an act of exteme generosity, it was decided that we in Britain should go on a further reduced allowance in order to send supplies into Europe.
+Australia and New Zealand were able to ship out large quantities of beef, lamb, butter and cheese; and the Irish, who did not take part in the war, were able to supply us with fresh dairy products once hostilities had ended.
+Yet, in an act of extreme British generosity, it was decided that we in Britain should go on a further reduced allowance in order to send supplies into war-torn Europe.
 Why?
-See the next paragraph.
+See the following box.

 Why Britain diverted much of its imported food to Europe